Trump Promises a Federal Technology Overhaul To Save $1 Trillion

 Who are they going to hire?
 (Score:2)

-Pretty obvious where this came from (Score:1)
+Pretty obvious where this came from (Score:2)

 Readers here may recall that Trump's budget director Mick Mulvaney published a budget that had a $2 Trillion [time.com] dollar [theatlantic.com] math error [gq.com].